Maximize tax savings

-Balanced funds, as their name suggests invest their portfolio in a mix of debt and equity instruments with an aim to balance the risk-reward ratio.
-Their equity components are targeted at generating capital appreciation and their debt components serve as securities to shield the investment from unforeseen market corrections.
+Balanced funds, as their name suggests, invest their portfolio in a mix of debt and equity instruments with an aim to balance the risk-reward ratio.
+Their equity components are targeted at generating capital appreciation, and their debt components serve as securities to shield the investment from unforeseen market corrections.

-If a fund invests at least 65% of its portfolio in equities and rest in debt instruments, it is known as equity oriented debt fund or Equity-oriented hybrid fund.
-Conversely, if a fund invests more than 65% in debt securities and the remaining in equities it called Debt-oriented hybrid fund.
-Under equity exposure funds usually invest in shares of listed companies in finance, healthcare, FMCG, Engineering, chemicals, technology, IT etc. Under debt exposure funds usually invest in debt securities like corporate bonds, government bonds and securities, debentures, structured debts, guaranteed loans etc.
+If a fund invests at least 65% of its portfolio in equities, then it is known as equity-oriented debt fund or equity-oriented hybrid fund.
+Conversely, if a fund invests more than 65% in debt securities and the remaining in equity, it is called a debt-oriented hybrid fund.
+Under equity exposure, funds usually invest in shares of listed companies in finance, healthcare, FMCG, Engineering, chemicals, technology, IT, etc. Under debt exposure, funds typically invest in debt securities like corporate bonds, government bonds and securities, debentures, structured debts, guaranteed loans, and so on.

-An investor with moderate risk profile seeking good returns can go for these funds because they provide a cushion of debt when the stock markets fall.
+An investor with a moderate risk profile seeking good returns can go for equity-oriented debt funds because they provide a cushion of debt when the stock markets fall.
 However, when the stock market rises, it usually makes up for low-yield environments on the debt instruments, producing dividend yields that are competitive with corporate bond yields.
-On the top of it, the all-important job of asset allocation is taken care of by a professional and experienced fund manager.
+On top of it, the all-important job of asset allocation is taken care of by a professional and experienced fund manager.

-In spite of having lower risk, equity-oriented hybrid funds have been able to give attractive returns consistently over the last few years.
+Despite having lower risk, the equity-oriented hybrid funds have been able to give attractive returns consistently over the last few years.
 Comparative performance of some best-performing equity-oriented hybrid funds is given below:

 |Mutual Fund Name||CRISIL Ranking||Equity %||1 Year||3 Year||5 Year|

-|SBI Magnum Balance Fund||5 Star||71.94%||-6.80%||16.10%||13%|
+|SBI Magnum Balanced Fund||5 Star||0.7194||-0.068||0.161||0.13|

-|HDFC Balance Fund||4 Star||67%||-9.60%||16.10%||13.40%|
+|HDFC Balanced Fund||4 Star||0.67||-0.096||0.161||0.134|

-|Tata Balance Fund||4 Star||72%||-10.20%||16.60%||14.60%|
+|Tata Balanced Fund||4 Star||0.72||-0.102||0.166||0.146|

-|ICICI Pru Balance Fund||3 Star||73.50%||-10.60%||14.60%||13.80%|
+|ICICI Pru Balanced Fund||3 Star||0.735||-0.106||0.146||0.138|

-|Birla Sunlife 95 Fund||3 Star||69.84%||-9.90%||14.20%||11.60%|
+|Birla Sunlife 95 Fund||3 Star||0.6984||-0.099||0.142||0.116|

-All the mutual funds with an equity exposure of 65% or more on an average are treated as equity asset class for taxation purpose.
-So the short term capital gains meaning the gains booked with one year of the equity-oriented hybrid funds are taxed at 15%.
-If these funds are held for a period more than 12 months, their long term capital gains are taxed at 10% if the gains booked exceed Rs.
-1 lakh (as per the latest budget of 2018).
-Since debt oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
+All the mutual funds with an equity exposure of 65% or more on an average are treated as an equity asset class for taxation purpose.
+So the short-term capital gains meaning the gains booked with one year of the equity-oriented hybrid funds are taxed at 15%.
+If these funds are held for a period more than 12 months, their long-term capital gains are taxed at 10% if the gains booked exceed Rs 1 lakh (as per the latest Budget of 2018).
+Since the debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.

-The Short-term capital gains are taxed at 20% with indexation benefits.
+The short-term capital gains are taxed at 20% with indexation benefits.
 Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
-In other words, equity-oriented hybrid funds have a clear tax advantage over debt funds despite having considerably low-risk.
+In other words, the equity-oriented hybrid funds have a clear tax advantage over debt funds despite having low-risk considerably.